[PHOTO]

 Since 2002 I have been a professor in the Computer and Information Science Department at the University of Pennsylvania, where I hold the National Center Chair.
 I have secondary appointments in the department of Economics, and in the departments of Statistics and Data Science and Operations, Information and Decisions (OID) in the Wharton School.
 I am the Founding Director of the Warren Center for Network and Data Sciences, where my Co-Director is Rakesh Vohra.
 I am the faculty founder and former director of Penn Engineering's Networked and Social Systems Engineering (NETS) Program, whose current directors are Andreas Haeberlen and Aaron Roth.
 I am a faculty affiliate in Penn's Applied Math and Computational Science graduate program.
 Until July 2006 I was the co-director of Penn's interdisciplinary Institute for Research in Cognitive Science.

-Since June 2020, I am an Amazon Scholar, focusing on fairness and privacy in machine learning and related topics within Amazon Web Services.
+Since June 2020, I have been an Amazon Scholar, focusing on fairness, privacy and other "responsible AI" topics within Amazon Web Services.

 I have worked extensively in quantitative and algorithmic trading on Wall Street (including at Lehman Brothers, Bank of America, SAC Capital and Morgan Stanley; see further details below).
 I often serve as an advisor to technology companies and venture capital firms, and sometimes invest in early-stage technology startups.
 I occasionally serve as an expert witness or consultant on technology-related legal and regulatory cases.